 Column Name Description Name The fully qualified codec ID string of the codec.
 Mitel uses this string to specify codecs while negotiating with other calling devices.
-NOTE: The codec ID string consists of the name and sampling rate of the codec.
+Note: The codec ID string consists of the name and sampling rate of the codec.
 Although the codec name usually reflects the name by which the codec is commonly known, PCMA specifies a G.711 codec (A-law) and PCMU specifies a G.711 codec (μ-law).

-Bandwidth The bandwidth required by the codec.
+Column Name Description Bandwidth The bandwidth required by the codec.
 Mitel uses this figure when allocating bandwidth resources.
 Default Indicates whether or not the codec is a default codec.
-See Default Codec Lists for more information about default codecs.
+See Default Codec Lists on page 247for more information about default codecs.